serge123/disk-to-image-image-to-disk/README.md

     Disk backup/restore scripts based on dd utility.
     It is recommended to shrink partitions before to start backup.
-    It can be used any Linux live CD to use scripts.
+    It can be used any Linux live CD/USB storage to use scripts.

 Scripts: